iuec/uec-tech-standards/_pages/architectural_vision/tranche_1_solution_approach.md

 <li>
 NHS Digital will define the scope of tranche 1 – this has been done, and is detailed in the <a href="#scope-definition">scope definition</a> section
 </li>
-<li>NHS Digital will define and publish a specification (by the end of September 2018) which will allow CDSS and EMS systems to work together.  </li>
+<li>NHS Digital will develop a specification with suppliers which will allow CDSS and EMS systems to work together.</li>
 <li>
 Following the publishing of this specification, system suppliers will be able to develop new versions of their applications (or entirely new applications) in line with the new specification.
 </li>